tomgranuja/Proporcion/README.md

         self.setLayout(layout)
 ```

-`WhiteBox()` instance is a fixed widget with fixed dimensions, parent of all the
+`WhiteBox(CustomRateWidget)` instance is a fixed widget with fixed dimensions, parent of all the
-dinamic widgets (slider, rateBox and the photo boxes):
+dinamic widgets (slider, rateBox, checkBox and the photo boxes):

 ```python
 class WhiteBox(QWidget):